fancynine9/fancynine9/README.md

 - Hi!
 I’m Sameeha
+- I'm interested in making cool stuff with computers and math.
 - 🌱  I’m currently studying Computer Science at Austin College (minoring in Gender Studies and Latin).
 - 💞️  I’m looking to collaborate on team software development projects as an intern.
 - 📫  email: skhaled1793@gmail.com